Tempo logotype

 Recap

-Tempo addresses a different problem.
-When Jira is already the system of record for engineering and product delivery, the unmet need is usually governance – how capacity gets planned against team availability, how labor cost converts into CapEx/OpEx, how budget reconciles against actuals, and how project profitability ties back to delivery milestones.
-Those questions don't get solved by adding another work system on top of Jira.
-They get solved by adding financial, capacity, and time-tracking mechanics inside Jira itself.
+When Jira is already the system of record, the governance gap is specific: how capacity gets planned against real availability, how labor cost converts into CapEx/OpEx, how budget ties back to delivery milestones.

 Compare Tempo to other solutions